rpep/rpep.github.io/content/posts/alpine-python-antipattern.md

 | 3.10.8-bullseye     | 00:00:26      |                921.1 |            1118.7 |
 | 3.10.8-alpine3.17   | 00:23:40      |                194.5 |              50.0 |

 So you can see that while it clearly wins on build size, the build time is a whopping 54x slower in my totally unscientific test.
+In time, I'd expect that more and more packages will add MUSL support in their build pipelines.
+But whether it will reach a critical mass is questionable - it's taken a long time to add wheels that support ARM architectures for most major packages, and the change required here is pretty similar.

 ## Caveats